 We will rejoin the rest of the group on Vrsic Pass and head down to nature’s paradise, Trenta Valley.
 This horseshoe-shaped valley used to be mined for iron ore.
 Yet today it is still a fine example of the most unspoiled countryside in Slovenia, where time stands still.
 The trails take us from the highest mountain pass in the Eastern Julian Alps through the foothills of Mt.
 Jalovec to Trenta Valley.
-After a long descent, you’ll reach your hut for the night.
-Just a few minutes walk away is the Soca Spring, the headwaters of the emerald Soca River.
+After a long descent, you’ll reach your place for the night – a lovely farm on the banks of the emerald Soca River.

 Walking: 12 km / elevation +470 m, -1000 m / approx. 6 hours Elevation profile.

 Today you’ll hike & bike the Soca Trail, taking in the most beautiful section along the 138km-long Soca River.
 You’ll absolutely love its verdant green landscape.